bonitasoft/bonita-doc/md/hardware-and-software-requirements.md

 2. There is a known issue between Bitronix (the transaction manager shipped by Bonitasoft for the Tomcat bundle and inside the Deploy bundle for Tomcat) and Microsoft SQL Server JDBC driver
 (refer to: [MSDN note](https://msdn.microsoft.com/en-us/library/aa342335.aspx), [Bitronix note](http://bitronix-transaction-manager.10986.n7.nabble.com/Failed-to-recover-SQL-Server-Restart-td148.html)).
 Therefore, using Bitronix as a transaction manager with SQL Server does not work and is not supported.
 To use SQL Server database requires that you use the WildFly bundle provided by Bonitasoft.
-3. Bonita BPM can be executed on Java 8 and above.
+3. Bonita can be executed on Java 8 and above.
 All development artifacts (connectors, REST API extensions, etc) must be compiled with Java 8 byte code (target version).

 Your database must be configured to use the UTF-8 character set.